ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/03-rendering-a-textured-quad.md

 }
 ```

 This `Quad` is very similar to the sprites we've worked with already - in fact, the `SpriteBatch` is an optimized way of drawing a lot of textured quads.
 It also configures the graphics device and has its own effect, the [SpriteEffect](https://www.monogame.net/documentation/?page=T_Microsoft_Xna_Framework_Graphics_SpriteEffect).
-Becuase of this optimization, in most cases, you'll want to use the `SpriteBatch` for textured quads.
+Because of this optimization, in most cases, you'll want to use the `SpriteBatch` for textured quads.
 But it is good to understand how it is drawing 2D sprites using the 3D pipeline.

 Speaking of... so far we've only drawn 2D shapes in a 3D world.
 Let's move on to an actual 3D shape next.